-Ask the class what they know about how the earth and all that is in it was formed.
+Ask the class what they know about how the earth was formed and all that is in it.
 Expect to hear evolutional accounts.
 Cut most of it short, as not to reinforce what they have been taught about evolution.
-After hearing the evolutionary and Big Bang type of explanations, preclude your lesson with the comment, "Now we are going to learn what God says about how He created it all."
+If, after hearing the evolutionary and Big Bang type of explanations, preclude your lesson with the comment, "Now we are going to learn what God says about how He created it all."